Join us for the 2026 Comparative Drama Conference at the University of Wisconsin, Madison, July 9-11, 2026

 Abstract Submission Deadline: December 15, 2025

 Papers reporting on original investigations and critical analysis of research and developments in the field of drama and theatre are invited for the 48th Comparative Drama Conference, hosted by the University of Wisconsin, Madison, to be held July 9-11, 2026.
 Papers may be comparative across nationalities, periods and disciplines; and may deal with any issue in dramatic literature, criticism, theory, and performance, or any method of historiography, translation, or production.
 Papers should be 15 minutes in length, written for oral presentation, and accessible to a multi-disciplinary audience.
-Scholars and artists in all languages and literatures are invited to email a 250-word abstract in English to Ann M. Shanahan and Baron Kelly at cdc2026@theatre.wisc.eduby December 15, 2025.
+Scholars and artists in all languages and literatures are invited to email a 250-word abstract in English to Ann M. Shanahan and Baron Kelly at cdc2026@theatre.wisc.edu by December 15, 2025.

-In addition to abstracts for papers, we are also inviting proposals for new plays for staged reading at the conference, also due by December 15, 2015.
+In addition to abstracts for papers, we are also inviting proposals for new plays for staged reading at the conference, also due by December 15, 2025.

 For full details, see the CFP linked here.